 How much does this line cost?

-Barrio fly lines are only available direct from the maker, Mike Barrio, so the prices you pay for them are proportionally lower than fly lines of similar quality bought from retailers because the price is inflated with extra room for margin to give to a re-seller.
+Barrio fly lines are only available direct from the maker, Mike Barrio, so the prices you pay for them are proportionally lower than fly lines of similar quality bought from retailers because the price hasn't been inflated with extra room for margin to give to a re-seller.